 She received her BS in civil engineering (cum laude) from Bucknell University (United States) in 2017.
 For the following year, she worked at an environmental consulting firm in Pennsylvania as an engineer in the field of wastewater and drinking water treatment where she gained experience working with clients in both the government and private sectors.
 While working there, she volunteered for the internal position of northeast regional environmental stewardship coordinator to facilitate the implementation of the UN Sustainable Development Goals throughout the company’s northeast offices.
 She is currently a master’s student in a dual degree program between the University College Dublin (Dublin, Ireland) and the Justus Liebig University (Giessen, Germany).

-Julia Cambronero is guest researcher at the Basque Centre for Climate Change (BC3) and is developing her MSc Thesis research in the framework of the project CLIC.
+Julia Cambronero was guest researcher at the Basque Centre for Climate Change (BC3) (February-July 2019) and is developing her MSc Thesis research in the framework of the project CLIC.

 Graduated in the degree of Geography and Territory Planning by the University of Murcia in 2015, she completed the last year of her degree at Federico II University of Naples, thanks to the Erasmus + programme.
 In September 2016, she was admitted by the University of Copenhagen to study the two-year MSc in Climate Change.
 Taking this master course has allowed her to participate in the SLUSE program, an interdisciplinary and cross-cultural teaching and research on sustainable land use and natural resource management in collaboration with the University of Malaysia.
 As well as the participation in the course of Climate Solutions, working as an environmental consultant for private and public companies.